aws-samples/aws-terraform-pipeline/README.md

 }
 ```
 `branch` is the CodeCommit branch.
 It defaults to "main" and may need to be altered if you are using pre-commit hooks that default to "master".

+`kms_key` can be used to encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
+Otherwise the bucket will be encrypted using SSE-S3.
+Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.

 `environment_variables` can be used to define terraform and [tf_lint](https://github.com/terraform-linters/tflint) versions.